Yellowstone Winter Wildlife, 2020

 Participation is limited to 6 per session.

-This is a FIRST CLASS trip with R/T shuttle from Bozeman, lodging at Mammoth hotel and Old Faithful Snow Lodge, baggage transfer, breakfast and lunch, and the best Van Terra snow coach available with easy in/out, plenty of space, and comfortable seating for both the park interior and Lamar Valley.
+This is a FIRST CLASS trip with R/T shuttle from Bozeman, lodging at the newly renovated Mammoth hotel and Old Faithful Snow Lodge to include baggage transfer, breakfast and lunch, and the best Van Terra snow coach available with easy in/out, plenty of space, and comfortable seating for both the park interior and Lamar Valley.

 Join us as we travel through the interior of majestic Yellowstone National Park at the peak of the winter season, photographing big game wildlife and scenic wonders via our privately chartered 12 passenger Van Terra Snow Coach.
-The wildlife we expect to see on our journey may include bison, big horn sheep, coyote, red fox, elk, otters, pronghorn, mule deer, wolves, ermine, and more, all located in and among spectacular environmental features and stunning backgrounds.
+The wildlife we expect to see among spectacular environmental features and stunning backgrounds may include bison, big horn sheep, coyote, red fox, elk, otters, pronghorn, mule deer, wolves, ermine, eagles, and more.
+Our guide/driver is a 20 plus year veteran within the park and has worked with me for 15 years.

 As with all STL's, this is a workshop, not just a photo tour.
 "Shoot the Light" Photographic Instructional Workshops are designed to enhance your visionary skills, as well as your technical execution.
 Special emphasis is placed on creating images with Visual Impact.
 Increase your proficiency while using compositional elements and light to design in-camera images that are a cut above.